 - The Fundraising Regulator launched summer 2016, covering England and Wales.
 It runs a Fundraising Preference Service for people to opt-out of contacts with fundraisers.

-- In Scotland, see Scottish Fundraising Standards Panel website.
+- In Scotland, see Scottish Fundraising Adjudication Panel website.

 - Northern Ireland now comes under the Fundraising Regulator too.